Back To Main Page | Email Us

 Revelation 6:16, 17, 11:18

-God will not leave us or forsake us even during the Tribulation if we keep his word and obey him unreservedly and endure to the end.
+God will not leave us or forsake us even during the Tribulation if we keep the faith -- obey his word without reservation and patiently endure until the end.
 He has no difficulty protecting His people from nuclear explosions, biological warfare, etc. but that is for another article.

 We need to understand and keep the difference between tribulation and wrath in our hearts and minds so we will not be offended with the Lord Jesus Christ and be spiritually set up to look for another Christ.

-We need to study the difference between tribulation and wrath carefully so we do not set ourselves up for the fall Antichrist's followers are hoping and planning for if circumstances wind up being contrary to our hopes.
-We must not ever allow ourselves to think these apostate thoughts:
+We need to study the difference between tribulation and wrath carefully so we do not set ourselves up for the spiritual fall Antichrist's followers are hoping and planning for.
+We must never allow ourselves to think these apostate thoughts:

 "Jesus betrayed me.
 He could not have been the Christ.
 I will look for another."

-The Lord Jesus Christ will never leave us or forsake us.
-However, we can become offended and fall away from him if we do not obey his command to not become offended in him!
+The Lord Jesus Christ will never leave us or forsake his precious sheep (who hear his voice and follow him.)
+However, we are capable of becoming offended in him and falling away if we do not obey his command to not become offended in him!
 (See John 16:1)

-Promise: Keep us from evil; Condition: Be Not of this World
+God's Promise: To keep us from evil; Condition: Be Not of this World

 "They are not of the world, even as I am not of the world.
 Sanctify them through they truth: thy word is truth."
 Jn 17:17